 We know that these are challenging times, whether you are struggling with the challenges of a lockdown or have been affected by Coronavirus, personally or through family and friends, we are here to support you.

-During the academic year, you can access support from our Student Support Services at CRC both online and in-person (from September).
-During the summer break, we want to ensure that you know about the services that are available to you outside of college.
+During the academic year, you can access support from our Student Support Services at CRC both online and in-person.
+During the Winter break, we want to ensure that you know about the services that are available to you outside of college.
 A list of support agencies is available here.

 Further details of how to contact people are available on our Contact Us page, click here >